colemanw/webform_civicrm/README.txt

 ANATOMY OF A FORM KEY - for geeks only

 When this module looks to see if a particular field exists, it checks the form key.
 Understanding form keys can allow you to get creative with your webform elements.
-You can, for example, create your own webform element of a custom type, give it the corresponding form key for a civicrm field of your choosing, and the webform_civicrm module will include that field in its processing.
+You can, for example, create your own webform element of a custom type, give it the appropriate form key and it will be linked to that civicrm field.

 CiviCRM webform keys all contain 6 pieces, connected by underscores.
 They are: civicrm _ number _ entity _ number _ table _ field_key (note that the 6th piece may itself contain underscores)